wensmanhester/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online communities.
 By constantly updating your knowledge, you can better adapt to the ever-changing world of technology and become a valuable asset to your team or company.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, take a step back and analyze the issue from different perspectives.
 Break down the problem into smaller, more manageable tasks, then use logical thinking and creativity to come up with solutions.
 Practice debugging and testing your code, which will help you identify and fix errors more efficiently.
 Finally, don't be afraid to ask for help or advice from your peers or online forums.
 Learning from others' experiences and knowledge can greatly enhance your own skills and understanding.

+# 2023-12-26
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Learn new programming Languages: It' ss essential to be comfortable with multiple programming langauges, as this will expand your skill set and make you more versatile in solving problems.
+2. Stay up to date with technology: Keep an eye on new developments and trends in your field, and explore new tools and technologies that can help improve your workflow.
+3. Practice problem-solving: Programming is a skill that improves with practice.
+Work on solving complex problems and challenges, which will help make your coding skills more robust.
+4. Code regularly: Continuously coding and practicing your skills will keep you sharp and help prevent skills from becoming rusty.
+Even if it s just a quick 15 minutes, make sure to code every day.
+5. Attend workshops and conferences: These events are great ways to learn from industry experts, network with other programmers,and stay informed about the newest technologies.
+6. Seek feedback: Reach out to colleagues, mentors, or even online communities to get feedback on your code and learn how you can improve.
+This will also help build your confidence and strengthen your problem solving skills.
+7. Don' t be afraid to ask questions: Asking questions is an essential part of learning, so don't be shy about seeking help or guidance from others.
+There' st always someone willing to lend a hand and share their knowledge.